-Umar Mahmood, M.D., Ph.D., is the Radiological Society of North America (RSNA) Board Liaison for International Affairs.
+Umar Mahmood, MD, PhD, is the secretary-treasurer of the Radiological Society of North America (RSNA) Board of Directors and Board liaison for international affairs.

 Dr. Mahmood is chief of Nuclear Medicine and Molecular Imaging, director of the Center for Precision Imaging, and associate chair for imaging sciences in the Department of Radiology at Massachusetts General Hospital (MGH) and professor of radiology at Harvard Medical School in Boston.
-An accomplished researcher, he has received more than $20 million in grant funding as principal investigator, primarily from the National Institutes of Health (NIH), for his research into the applications of molecular imaging to guide precision medicine, particularly in developing and applying positron emission tomography (PET) and optical imaging technologies for disease characterization and therapy optimization.
+An accomplished researcher, he has received more than $25 million in grant funding as principal investigator, primarily from the National Institutes of Health (NIH), for his research into the applications of molecular imaging to guide precision medicine, particularly in developing and applying positron emission tomography (PET) and optical imaging technologies for disease characterization and therapy optimization.

-A committed volunteer, Dr. Mahmood currently serves as chair of the RSNA Research & Education (R&E) Foundation Grant Program, and as a member of the R&E Foundation Grant Program, as vice chair of RSNA’s Committee on Scientific Affairs, as an associate editor of Radiology, and as a chair or member of multiple other RSNA committees focused on advancing imaging sciences.
+A committed volunteer, Dr. Mahmood has served as a member of the RSNA Research & Education (R&E) Foundation Board of Trustees, as chair of the RSNA R&E Foundation Grant Program, as vice chair of RSNA’s Committee on Scientific Affairs, as an associate editor of Radiology, and as a chair or member of multiple other RSNA committees focused on advancing imaging sciences.
 Dr. Mahmood received an RSNA R&E Foundation Research Resident grant in 2000.

-Additionally, Dr. Mahmood is chair of the Board of Scientific Counselors of the Clinical Center of the NIH, a fellow of the American College of Radiology, a fellow of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and has served on the SNMMI Board of Directors and as chair of the SNMMI Scientific Program Committee.
-He delivered the SNMMI Henry N. Wagner Jr., M.D., Highlights Lecture in Oncology in 2014 and 2015, and received the Distinguished Investigator award from the Academy for Radiology & Biomedical Imaging Research and currently serves on its executive committee.
+Additionally, Dr. Mahmood has served as chair of the Board of Scientific Counselors of the Clinical Center of the NIH.
+He is a fellow of the American College of Radiology, a fellow of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) and has served on the SNMMI Board of Directors and as chair of the SNMMI Scientific Program Committee.
+He has received the Distinguished Investigator award from the Academy for Radiology & Biomedical Imaging Research and currently serves on its executive committee.
 He serves on the executive committee of the International Society of Radiology.